ThatNerdyPikachu/KribyBot/README.md

 # KribyBot
 A customizable Discord bot.
-(Probably shittly coded)
+Not my best code, but it works.